Old Stone Chimney

-Old Stone Chimney in its new location as November 2015 close to the Niagara River in Niagara Falls USA.
-The skyline of Niagara Falls Canada can be seen in the background.
+The Old Stone Chimney, at the upper landing of the ancient Niagara Portage in present Niagara Falls, NY.
+The skyline of the city of Niagara Falls, Canada can be seen in the background, as well as mists rising from the Falls themselves.

-The Old Stone Chimney, is located in the city of Niagara Falls, New York.
+The Old Stone Chimney is located in the city of Niagara Falls, New York.
 It is a masonry chimney built as part of a two-story barracks on the site of the French "Fort du Portage," or "Fort Little Niagara," by Daniel Joncaire in 1750, when the Niagara River and its shores were part of New France on the North American continent.

-The chimney has been repurposed several times since by British and American interests.
-Relocated three times (1902, 1942, and 2015), the Old Stone Chimney is currently located between the Niagara River and the Robert Moses Parkway east of the Adams Slip along the bike path on the river.
-Previously located in the former Porter Park on Buffalo Avenue, at the foot of 10th Street along an embankment of the Niagara Scenic Parkway, close to the exit ramp to John B. Daly Boulevard.
+The Old Stone Chimney, constructed with two functioning hearths and flues, provided heat and a cooking fire for a two-story barracks.
+After the French and Indian War, it was repurposed several times by British and American military and commercial interests.
+Relocated three times (1902, 1942, and 2015) after it was retired from its intended purpose, the Old Stone Chimney is currently located between the Niagara River and the Niagara Scenic Parkway east of the Adams Slip along the bike path.
+Previously located in the former Porter Park on Buffalo Avenue, at the foot of 10th Street along an embankment of the then- Robert Moses Parkway, close to the exit ramp to John B. Daly Boulevard.
 The Old Stone Chimney is 31 feet tall and weighs approximately 60 tons.

+The site marks the Upper Landing of the Niagara Portage, one of the oldest Native American trails in the Great Lakes Region.
+The Niagara Portage is a crucial economic fulcrum of continental significance.
+Not long after the end of the last ice age, some 12,000 years ago, indigenous peoples began navigating the Great Lakes from Lake Ontario to Lake Erie.
+People of the First Nations carried their goods and vessels around the impassable Falls of Niagara, establishing a trail approximately seven miles long through the primeval forest.
+This trail begins near the foot of the Silurian-era Niagara Escarpment in present Lewiston, New York, on the eastern shore of the Niagara River, opposite present-day Queenston, Ontario.
+A natural drainage gulley provides an ideal landing place for canoes, which were then carried up the 250-foot face of the Escarpment.
+The trail then followed the rim of the Niagara Gorge to Devil's Hole, before skewing south to the upper Niagara River approximately one mile above Niagara Falls.
+The Upper and Lower Landings provided default resting and meeting places for hunters, traders, travelers, and adventurers for millennia.